-↓ 2005/68/EC Art.
+◆ 2005/68/EC Art.
 2(1)(q) (adapted)

-(g)3. ► For the purposes of paragraphs 1 and 2 < wfinite reinsurance means reinsurance under which the explicit maximum loss potential, expressed as the maximum economic risk transferred, arising both from a significant underwriting risk and timing risk transfer, exceeds the premium over the lifetime of the contract by a limited but significant amount, together with at least one of the following two features:

-- $(\underline{\underline{ia}})$ explicit and material consideration of the time value of money $\underline{\underline{ia}}$ - $(\underline{\underline{i}}\underline{b})$ contractual provisions to moderate the balance of economic experience between the parties over time to achieve the target risk transfer.
+- (a)3.
+So For the purposes of paragraphs 1 and 2 straining means reinsurance under which the explicit maximum loss potential, expressed as the maximum economic risk transferred, arising both from a significant underwriting risk and timing risk transfer, exceeds the premium over the lifetime of the contract by a limited but significant amount, together with at least one of the following two features: - $(\underline{\underline{ia}})$ explicit and material consideration of the time value of money. - (#b) contractual provisions to moderate the balance of economic experience between the parties over time to achieve the target risk transfer.

-In the interests of transparency, Member States shall communicate the text of any measures laid down by their national law for the purposes of paragraph 1 to the Commission without delay.
+2. In the interests of transparency, Member States shall communicate the text of any measures laid down by their national law for the purposes of paragraph 1 to the Commission without delay.